 Until recently, mild hearing loss was not treated.
 People considered it a minor problem.
 But times are changing.
 Today, the results of long-term clinical studies demonstrate that the use of hearing aids for mild hearing loss has a positive effect on human health.
 Daily use of these devices at the initial stage of hearing loss helps prevent further problems.
 The cognitive functions also stop deteriorating.
 Of course, a person also gets the opportunity to hear well even in conditions of interfering background noise.

-Our hearing aids shop offers a wide range of devices in different types, styles, and designs.
+We offer a wide range of hearing aids in different types, styles, and designs.
 Our hearing care professional will select a device for you based on your individual needs and hearing tests.

 Keeping ears healthy is an important task for every person.
 It is important not to forget about preventive measures, the best of which is regular hearing tests, especially for those at risk.
 Audiology Island also recommends strengthening the body, treating upper respiratory tract diseases on time.
 Avoid noise exposure, and if this is not possible, use protective equipment (headphones, earplugs).
 If you notice the first signs of the impairment, consult an audiologist.
 Timely treatment will allow you to avoid many problems in the future!